Electrical grid: Transmission

 Electric power transmission is the bulk movement of electrical energy from a generating site, via a web of interconnected lines, to an electrical substation, from which is connected to the distribution system.
 This networked system of connections is distinct from the local wiring between high-voltage substations and customers.
+Transmission networks are built with redundant pathways to prevent a single point of failure.
+In case of line failures this redundancy allows power to be simply rerouted while repairs are done.

 Because the power is often generated far from where it is consumed, the transmission system can cover great distances.
 For a given amount of power, transmission efficiency is greater at higher voltages and lower currents.
 Therefore, voltages are stepped up at the generating station, and stepped down at local substations for distribution to customers.

 Most transmission is three-phase.
-Three phase, compared to single phase, can deliver much more power for a given amount of wire, since the neutral and ground wires are shared.
+Three-phase, compared to single-phase, can deliver much more power for a given amount of wire, since the neutral and ground wires are shared.
 Further, three-phase generators and motors are more efficient than their single-phase counterparts.

 However, for conventional conductors one of the main losses are resistive losses which are a square law on current, and depend on distance.
-High voltage AC transmission lines can lose 1-4% per hundred miles.
+High voltage AC transmission lines can lose 1–4% per hundred miles.
 However, high-voltage direct current can have half the losses of AC.
 Over very long distances, these efficiencies can offset the additional cost of the required AC/DC converter stations at each end.

-Transmission networks are complex with redundant pathways.
-The physical layout is often forced by what land is available and its geology.
-Most transmission grids offer the reliability that more complex mesh networks provide.
-Redundancy allows line failures to occur and power is simply rerouted while repairs are done.